-Oni Lasana presents as "NANA AESOP" in full African regalia as she excites, educates and engages you in the stories of Aesop.
+Oni Lasana presents as "NANA AESOP" in full African regalia as she excites, educates and engages everyone, with Aesop Fables.
 As "Nana Aesop" she joyfully and dramatically retells the timeless tales of Aesop, the Ethiopian.

 AESOP, the original Griot, Jeli, or Storyteller, was enslaved in Greece about 3,000 years ago.
 His tales have reached far and wide and all over the world and are retold in many cultures.

 Storyteller's down through the ages enjoy telling his tales.
 Story lovers of all ages, enjoy listening and remembering the morals and lessons of Aesop Fables!

 A memorable day with the brilliant girls of Agnes Irwin School, Bryn Mawr, PA

 "Haste makes waste" ~ "Pride comes before a fall" and the all time favorite "The Boy Who Cried Wolf" are just a few of the numerous tales that Aesop told in his clever animal fables.
 His morality tales of common sense reflects the wisdom and foolishness of men.

 Oni's incomparable animated style, audience interaction, pizazz and fun-sense, delivers the ultimate storytelling experience as she re-tells Aesop's fables of long ago...today - as Nana Aesop.